 Financial and property rights

 While there is no formal prohibition on women buying or renting property, it can be tricky to pull off without an approving male guardian.
 You can find out more in our guide to buying a home in Saudi Arabia.

 Women’s health and reproductive rights in Saudi Arabia

 Women’s healthcare in the Kingdom is high-quality and generally accessible; however, women only recently gained direct access to their medical information instead of their guardians getting it.
 Saudi Arabia’s maternal mortality rate is 12 deaths/100,000 live births, a rate that is even lower than in the USA.

 The population is generally healthy, although women do struggle with significant vitamin D deficiency from a lack of sun exposure, as well as rising diabetes, hypertension, and other inactivity-related illnesses.
-If you are considering moving to the Kingdom, keep in mind that, although birth control is legal and generally available, abortions are incredibly difficult to legally access.
+If you are considering moving to the Kingdom, keep in mind that, although birth control is legal and generally available, abortions are incredibly difficult to access legally.

 Women’s education rights in Saudi Arabia

 Education is an interesting factor when it comes to women’s rights in Saudi Arabia.
 Women and girls have the right to an education in the Kingdom and literacy rates are 91% and 97% for women and men, respectively.
 In fact, women are pursuing higher education in droves; in fact, more than 51% of university graduates are female.